open-data/opengov/html/modules/contrib/redis/README.md

     $settings['container_yamls'][] = 'modules/contrib/redis/redis.services.yml';

-Compressing the data stored in redis can massively reduce the nedeed storage.
+Compressing the data stored in redis can massively reduce the needed storage.

 To enable, set the minimal length after which the cached data should be
 compressed: